How to get the most out of your upcoming SOC tour: making your provider uncomfortable

 Providers plan for these kinds of visits, and if you go by their default agenda you can expect to see pew-pew maps, talk with smart folks and basically get a more detailed version of the party line.
 We thought it would be interesting to tell you how to throw a wrench into the works – you can even use that wrench on us – with the end result of getting more useful feedback and a better perspective on what the life of a customer is really like.

 Start with their customers

 If you’re planning a visit to a managed security provider’s SOC and you haven’t talked to any of their customers yet, stop planning your trip right now.
 The very best way to get a sense for what it’s really like to be a customer is … wait for it … to talk to a customer.
-More than one if you can.
-Not sure what to ask?
-Stay tuned, we’ll be following up with a few pithy tidbits on conducting customer reference calls.
+We’ll be following up with a few pithy tidbits on conducting customer reference calls.
 For now, suffice it to say you’ll get a higher fidelity picture of customer life by talking to customers.
 During a SOC visit, you’ll likely be shown what the provider wants you to see by default (and yes, if you let us set the agenda we’ll do the same thing).
 What we, at Expel, want you to see may be different than our competitors, but it will still be what we want you to see, not what you want to see.
 You shouldn’t let us do that.